Plumsail/helpdesk-docs/source/Configuration Guide/Triggers.rst

 #. `Start Workflow`_
 #. `Set Field`_

-List of actions can contain many different actions which will be executed sequentally one after other from top.
-To reorder actions you can drag action header and drop in desired place.
+The list of actions may contain multiple actions which will be executed sequentially one by one starting from the top.
+To reorder actions, drag the action's header and drop it to the desirable place.

 |DnDAction|

-To save changes in trggier you should click "Save" button.
-To discard any changes you should click "Cancel" button.
+To save changes of the trigger, click the "Save" button.
+To discard the changes, click the "Cancel" button.

 Send Email
 ++++++++++

-This action used to send email to different recipients.
-In message title and body you can use tokens and snippets to automatically include information about current triggered item.
+This action sends an email to multiple recipients.
+You can use tokens and snippets in the message's title and body to automatically populate information on the current item.

-"Send email" action has following setttings:
+"Send email" action has the following properties:

 :To:
 	Required field.
-Recepients of the message.
-In this field you can use any contact from contacts list or tokens "All agents", "Requester", "Cc", "Assignee" and "Comment author" (only for ":term:`Comment has been created`" event).
+Defines recipients of the message.
+In this field you can pick a contact from the contacts list or use tokens "All agents", "Requester", "Cc", "Assignee", and "Comment author" (only for ":term:`Comment has been created`" event).
 :Except:
-	Contacts from this field will be excluded from recepients list.
-In this field you can use any contact from contacts list or tokens "All agents", "Requester", "Cc", "Assignee" and "Comment author" (only for ":term:`Comment has been created`" event).
+	Excludes the specified recipients from the "To" field.
+In this field you can pick a contact from the contacts list or use tokens "All agents", "Requester", "Cc", "Assignee" and "Comment author" (only for ":term:`Comment has been created`" event).
 :Subject:
-	Title of message.
-In this field you can use any context tokens.
+	The title of the message.
+In this field you can use context tokens.
 :Email body:
-	Body of the message.
-In this field you can use any context tokens and snippets.
+	The body of the message.
+In this field you can use context tokens and snippets.
 :Attachment URLs:
-	Semicolon separated list of attachment which will be included in the email message.
-In this field you can use any context tokens.
-For example ``{{CurrentItem.AttachmentUrls}}``.
+	Semicolon separated list of attachments that have to be included to the message.
+In this field you can use context tokens.
+For example, ``{{CurrentItem.AttachmentUrls}}``.

-Full description of context tokens you can find in `Tokens and snippets`_ section.
+Find the complete description of the context tokens and snippets in `Tokens and snippets`_ section.

 .. toctree::
    :hidden: